relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Rule Generator
 -----

+Rule Generator is a tool for automatically creating Rules based on non-document RDO data.
+Rule Generators can create rules to link Trade RDO's to Documents to simply **Trade Reconstruction** workflows, alert on documents that breach insider lists or violate restricted lists defined by **Control Room** teams, or create **dynamic Rules** to link or alert on any communication related to integrated structured data coming from a CRM system, Time & Expense system, HR System, Excel file, or in-house tools.

-Rule Generator is a tool for automatic Rule generation.
-Each Rule Generator is associated with a specific Object Type (there can be only one Rule Generator per one Object Type) and when Rule Generator is executed, it creates a Rule and a Saved Search for each RDO of that object type using given search criteria.
+Each Rule Generator is associated with a specific Object Type and creates a Rule for each underlying ROD for that object type using given search criteria.
+Rule creation by a Rule Generator runs during the Rule Evaluation task.

 ### Creating a Rule Generator